Arnauld/jbehave-eclipse-plugin/README.markdown

 ** in progress **

-* Thanks to [dschneller](https://github.com/dschneller) priority is now taken into account to disambiguate steps during validation phase ([Issue 27](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/27))
+* Thanks to [dschneller](https://github.com/dschneller) priority is now taken into account to disambiguate steps during validation phase ([Issue 27](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/27)) and on aliases too ([Issue 33](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/33)).
+* Outline view is available and story is displayed as tree ([Issue 22](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/22) and [Issue 8](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/8)), double click allows a quick jump into the corresponding part in the story.
+* Syntax highlighting has been enhanced to support **meta** properties. **Comments** should now be highlighted within an `ExampleTable`. ([Issue 21](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/21))
+* Validation of the story's structure has been relaxed to allow meta definition before Narratives ([Issue 20](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/20))
+* Several enhancements and fixes see [here](https://github.com/Arnauld/jbehave-eclipse-plugin/issues?milestone=3&sort=created&direction=desc&state=closed) for a more complete list.

-Thanks to [dschneller](https://github.com/dschneller) for creating issue and providing corresponding fix!!
+Thanks to [dschneller](https://github.com/dschneller) for creating issues, providing fixes and contributing to the project!!

 Daughter 1st Birthday - Release notes (1.0.5)